-Bacolod Food Trip Guide
+Bacolod Delicacies: Bacolod Food Trip Guide

-Bacolod City is the capital of the province of Negros Occidental located in Western Visayas.
-This highly urbanized city is dubbed as the City of Smiles and is known as the Sugar Capital of the Philippines, which will give visitors an idea of what Bacolod City’s local cuisine has to offer.
+Bacolod City is the capital of the province of Negros Occidental, located in Western Visayas.
+This highly urbanized city is dubbed the City of Smiles and is known as the Sugar Capital of the Philippines, which will give visitors an idea of what Bacolod City’s local cuisine has to offer.

-So to make things even easier, we’ve created this Bacolod Food Guide of the city’s top local delicacies that visitors absolutely must try.
+So to make things even easier, we’ve created this Bacolod Food Guide of the city’s top local delicacies visitors must try.
 We’ve also included recommended local restaurants or food establishments that offer the best of these Bacolod delicacies.

 1. Piaya (Piyaya)

 That’s the classic piaya.
 Many different flavors can be incorporated into Bacolod’s native flatbread.
-The popular ones are ube and mango.
+The popular ones are the ube and mango.
 But no matter what flavor, piaya will always be sweet to the taste.

 Where to buy Piaya?